Tihar top officials accuse jailed minister Satyendar Jain of intimidation, lodge complaint: Sources | Law-Order

 - India

-Top officials of Tihar Jail here have accused jailed Delhi minister and AAP leader Satyendar Jain of ''threat and intimidation'' and lodged a complaint against him with the Director-General (Prisons), sources said on Thursday.
+Top officials of Tihar Jail here have accused jailed Delhi minister and AAP leader Satyendar Jain of ''threat and intimidation'' and lodged a complaint against him with the director-general (prisons), sources said Thursday.

-There was no immediate reaction available from the Delhi government or the AAP.
+The AAP government, in a statement, termed the allegations against Jain ''totally false and concocted'' and charged that BJP was behind the move.

+''There was a court hearing today on Jain's bail application.
+The BJP has got this false letter written by the officials to influence the hearing,'' it claimed.

 Jain has been lodged in Tihar Jail since his arrest by the Enforcement Directorate in connection with a money laundering case in May.
-Purported videos of him getting massages and meeting visitors inside the jail had created a furore, with the opposition demanding his removal from Cabinet.
+Purported videos of him getting massages and meeting visitors inside the jail had created a furore, with the opposition demanding his removal from the Cabinet.

 Sources said the Additional Inspector General - Prisons (Tihar Jail), Superintendent of Jail No. 07 (SCJ-7), Deputy Superintendent, Assistant Superintendent and the Law Officer complained to the Director-General (Prisons) that Jain had been ''abusing them and threatening them with dire consequences once he gets out of the prison''.